2021 Texas power crisis: Power outages

 In addition to equipment problems, demand for electricity in Texas hit a record 69,692 megawatts (MW) on February 14 — 3,200 MW higher than the previous record set in January 2018 and 12,329 MW higher than its current capacity.
 The Electric Reliability Council of Texas (ERCOT) initiated rotating outages at 1:25am on February 15.
 However, a retrospective Houston Chronicle article a year later said peak demand was even higher: 76,819 megawatts on Feb.
 16, 2021.

 The rotating outages prevented electricity demand from overwhelming the grid, a scenario which could have caused equipment to catch fire and power lines to go down, potentially resulting in a much more severe blackout.
 At the peak, over 5 million people in Texas were without power, with 11 million experiencing an outage at some point, some for more than 3 days.

-During the period of outages, wholesale electric prices was set to $9,000/megawatt-hour which was the "system cap" set by ERCOT, compared to a more typical $25/MWh.
+During the period of outages, the wholesale electric price was set to $9,000/megawatt-hour which was the "system cap" set by ERCOT, compared to a more typical $25/MWh.
 Customers with pricing plans based on wholesale prices who had power faced large bills.
 Some Griddy customers signed up for wholesale variable rates plans allowed by the Texas deregulated electricity market found themselves facing over $5,000 bills for five days of service during the storm.

 Wholesale prices were kept at an artificially inflated level of $9,000 for about four days, an amount normally only hit momentarily, in fear of instability even after electricity demand dropped.
 Total Texas electricity costs on February 16 alone reached $10.3 billion, greater than the $9.8 billion spent in all of 2020.
 The legislature allowed issuance of about $5 billion in bonds to pay for it, or $200 per Texan.
 The then-CEO of ERCOT testified under oath that Governor Abbot had ordered power prices to stay at this level, which led to the bankruptcy of the Brazos Electric co-op.